Non-small cell lung cancer

 First-generation (e.g., erlotinib, gefitinib): reversible binding to EGFR molecule.

-Second-generation (e.g., afatinib): irreversible (covalent) binding to EGFR molecule; similar spectrum of toxicities as first-generation EGFR inhibitors (predominantly dermatologic, gastrointestinal) but possibly increased prevalence and severity.
+Second-generation (e.g., afatinib): irreversible (covalent) binding to EGFR molecule, as well as to HER2; similar spectrum of toxicities as first-generation EGFR inhibitors (predominantly dermatologic, gastrointestinal) but possibly increased prevalence and severity.
 There does not appear to be meaningful improved efficacy against resistance (e.g., T790M) EGFR mutations compared to first-generation EGFR inhibitors.

 Third-generation (e.g., osimertinib): preferential binding to mutant form of EGFR molecule; have improved efficacy in patients with T790M as their mechanism of acquired resistance to EGFR inhibitors; different toxicity profile (e.g., cardiac effects, QTc prolongation) and less rash and diarrhea compared to first- and second-generation EGFR inhibitors.